Koson Ohara, Flying Geese, Birds

 Title: Two white-fronted geese in flight

 Size: 24.1 x 25.1 cm

 Condition report: Discolouration due to the previous mounting.
-Pencil marking on the back of the print.
-A crease runs horizontally.
+Pencil marking on the back.
+Horizontal crease.

 Ohara Koson was a prolific printmaker of the twentieth century widely known for his kacho-ga, bird and flower prints.
 During his study with Kason, he took his artist name Koson, a partial adaptation of his teacher’s name.
 In 1912, his artist name was changed to Shoson, and would change again to Hoson later in his career.